 The rights diminished by certain restraining orders are generally temporary, ending when the period of the Order ends.
-Ineligibility triggered by a criminal charge or conviction will be our focus here.
+But ineligibility triggered by a criminal charge or conviction will be our focus here.

-There are two main bases for lifetime ineligibility based upon a criminal conviction:
+The two main bases for lifetime ineligibility are based upon a criminal conviction:

 - Felony “crimes of violence;” and

 - Domestic assault and similar crimes.